epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 ```bash
 brane build ./container.yml
 ```
-The executable will work for a bit, and should eventually let you know its done with:
+The executable will work for a bit, and should eventually let you know it's done with:

 <img src="../../../assets/img/hello-world-build-success.png" alt="Successfully built version 1.0.0 of container (ECU) package hello_world." width=650/>